Sarwarnazrul242/sarwarnazrul242/README.md

 ### What I currently Do

-- 🔭 I’m currently a full time student at the University of Detroit Mercy.
+- 🔭 I’m recetlygraduated from the University of Detroit Mercy with B.S in Computer Sciece.
 - 🏢 I am currently working as a research assistant at the University of Detroit Mercy in a deep-learning project.
 - 🌻 Over the summer I interned with the Air Force Research Labrotary and DoD as a cybersecurity and software developer intern.
 - :computer: Most used line of code `git commit -m "Initial Commit"`